Leaving a bequest to Charterhouse is one of the best ways of having a lasting impact on the School.

 Do please let us know if you are considering leaving a bequest.
 The more we know about your wishes, the better able we will be to honour your intentions in full when we receive your bequest.

-A gift in your Will (Charterhouse is a registered charity no. 312054) is free from tax and it could reduce the inheritance tax due on your estate.
+If you are a UK taxpayer, a gift in your Will (Charterhouse is a registered charity no. 312054) is free from tax and it could reduce the inheritance tax due on your estate.
 From 6 April 2012, if you leave 10% of your estate to charity the tax due on the remainder given to other beneficiaries reduces from 40% to 36%.
 For more information please visit www.hmrc.gov.uk.

 How to Leave a Legacy